annekroon/AEM/README.md

 This paper tests a classifer of 18 topics on Dutch news

 We thank the authors of these papers for sharing their data.
 If there are any issues with the way we handle the data/ suggestions, please contact us.

+## Word Embedding Vectorizer

+This projects uses the an [embedding vectorizer]: https://github.com/ccs-amsterdam/embeddingvectorizer (credits for Wouter van Atteveld)